MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/single_tissue_csd.rst

 Single-tissue CSD relies on *single-shell* high angular resolution diffusion imaging (HARDI) data, containing at least one non-zero *b*-value.
-Ideally, the *b*-value used should be in the region of 2,500 -- 3,000 s/mm² (for *in vivo* brain), although good results can still be obtained using more routine *b* = 1000 s/mm² data.
+Ideally, the *b*-value used should be in the region of 2,500 -- 3,000 s/mm² (for *in vivo* human brains), although good results can still be obtained using *b* = 1000 s/mm² data.

 In addition, this command expects that a suitable *single-shell single-tissue